Warm Springs Addiction, Treatment, & Change (WATCh) Program

 Chemical Dependency Programming:

-WATCh uses Criminal Conduct and Substance Abuse Treatment: Strategies for Self Improvement and Change as the core curriculum for addressing both the chemical dependency and criminal conduct issues of our clients.
-The program, developed by Wanberg and Milkman, is a cognitive-behavioral based curriculum that is ideally suited for a long-term program and is “open-ended” so that clients are able to enter the programming at any point.
+WATCh uses Criminal Conduct and Substance Abuse Treatment: Strategies for Self Improvement and Change as the core curriculum for addressing both the chemical dependency and criminal conduct issues of our Family Members.
+The program, developed by Wanberg and Milkman, is a cognitive-behavioral based curriculum that is ideally suited for a long-term program and is “open-ended” so that Family Members are able to enter the programming at any point.
 Chemical Dependency group is conducted six days a week for approximately 1.5 hours per day.
 The treatment curriculum is segmented into three phases.
-The first, Challenge to Change, is a reflective-contemplative phase and involves building a working relationship with the client and helping him/her to develop the motivation to change.
+The first, Challenge to Change, is a reflective-contemplative phase and involves building a working relationship with the Family Member and helping him/her to develop the motivation to change.
 The major focus is developing self-awareness through self-disclosure and receiving feedback.
-Phase 2 is an Action Phase involving the client in an active demonstration of implementing and practicing change.
-Each client undergoes an in-depth assessment of his/her life situations and problems.
-Each client will look carefully at the critical areas that need change and improvement.
+Phase 2 is an Action Phase involving the Family Member in an active demonstration of implementing and practicing change.
+Each Family Member undergoes an in-depth assessment of his/her life situations and problems.
+Each Family Member will look carefully at the critical areas that need change and improvement.
 Targets of change are identified and a series of lessons developed to strengthen the basic skills for change.
 The final phase, Phase 3, is known as the Ownership of Change.
-This stabilization and maintenance phase involves the clients ownership of change over time.
+This stabilization and maintenance phase involves the Family Members ownership of change over time.
 Programming involves treatment experiences designed to reinforce and strengthen the commitment to established changes.
 The concepts of relapse and recidivism prevention will be thoroughly reviewed.

 Cognitive Behavioral Programming: